rhymu8354/LuaCppTutorial/README.md

 Lua to perform a simple computation.
 It should print the answer `42` which is computed in Lua as the sum of the numbers `15` and `27`.

-The `Example2` program performs the same work as `Example`, but demonstrates how to use custom delegates to more finely control how the program interacts with Lua.
+The `Example2` program performs the same work as `Example1`, but demonstrates how to use custom delegates to more finely control how the program interacts with Lua.